 Sources of Best Fiber-Rich Foods

-Most of the plant foods contain fiber in them, i.e. vegetables, beans, fruits, and grains, etc. It is the indigestible part of the food (like carbohydrates).
-It remains in the colon and helps the gut bacteria that lead to various health benefits.
+Most plant foods contain fiber, i.e. vegetables, beans, fruits, grains, etc. It is the indigestible part of the food (like carbohydrates).
+It remains in the colon and helps the gut bacteria which leads to various health benefits.

 Daily intake of fiber (in grams) recommended by nutritionists: